ArneBinder/pie-datasets/dataset_builders/hf/cdcp/README.md

 ### Label Description and Statistics

 In this section, we report our own statistics of the corpus.
-However, note that there is yet discrepency, comparing to the author's report (see Park & Cardie, 2017, p.
+However, note that there are yet discrepancies, comparing to the author's report (see Park & Cardie, 2017, p.
 1627, Table 2), and in Morio et al. (2022), who also utilized this corpus.

 #### Components